bentbot/Canada-Votes-2019/README.md

 ## Build

+`npm install`
-Run `node index.js` to build and host the project.
+`node index.js` will build and host the project.
 The build will appear online at `http://localhost:8080/` and can be routed to a domain name with a server such as Nginx.

 ## Backend